Healthdirect Free Australian health advice you can count on.

 • confident

-• very affectionate towards others
+• very affectionate towards other people

-• feel like they are floating
+• feel like you are floating

 MDMA can affect people differently based on: